Orange-OpenSource/a11y-guidelines/web_EN/inputs/md/fondamentaux-tech.md

 - Double authentication
 - Hidden form field to leave blank (honeypot technique), not visible to the user
 - Providing phone support to ensure that the customer is a real person
-- A check to ensure that the same <abbr>IP</abbr>/<i lang = "en">User agent</i> combination does not attempt to submit the form more than N times per second.
+- A check to ensure that the same <abbr>IP</abbr>/User agent combination does not attempt to submit the form more than N times per second.

 If no other alternative is possible, it is essential to provide an alternative for captcha only visual or sound by proposing a combination of captcha types: an audio + visual captcha, logical tests (question whose answer is obvious, mathematical test simple ...) + classic visual captcha ...